-A few people who have bought my original patches for the MicroKORG have run into trouble loading them into their synth.
-From my experience, these are a few of the common problems people run into.
+A few people who have bought my original patches for the MicroKORG have run into trouble loading them into their synths.
+From my experience, here are a few of the common problems people run into.
 Hopefully this information will be helpful to others as well.

 In order the make sure your MicroKORG is configured to talk to your computer you need to make sure you have the following settings enabled on your MicroKORG.